‘How To Reduce Bloating + Foods That Cause Gas And Bloating’ – Monica May

 Have you felt like you are with a child after having a meal?

 Have you ever found yourself googling “how to reduce bloating?”

-Welcome aboard with the rest of us experiencing bloating every now and then (spoiler alert: it’s not a happy place).
+Welcome aboard with the rest of us experiencing bloating every now and then – spoiler alert: it’s not a happy place.

 The truth is, everybody bloats differently, but there’s one thing that stands for all of us – bloating is normal to a certain degree and we all bloat.

-So, the real question is what causes bloating and gas, which are the foods that cause gas and bloating and finally how the heck can we get rid of bloating fast and definite?!
+That’s why today we’re talking all about what causes bloating and gas, which are the foods that cause gas and bloating and finally how the heck can we get rid of bloating fast and definite?!

 Let’s get started right away!

 I explain all in detail in the video over at my YouTube channel, so you can check it out there too.